 - The hard heart represents someone who is hardened by sin.
-This person hears the Word, but does not understand it. satan takes the message away, keeping the heart dull, and preventing the Word from make an impression.
+This person hears the Word but does not understand it. satan takes the message away, keeping the heart dull, and preventing the Word from making an impression.

 - The stony heart represents someone who professes delight with the Word; however, his heart is not changed, and when trouble arises, his faith quickly disappears.

-- The good heart represents someone who hears the Word, and receive it, and produces fruit some hundredfold, sixtyfold, thirtyfold.
-This person is the only one of the four who is truly saved, because salvation’s proof is fruit; (Matt.
+- The good heart represents someone who hears the Word, and receives it, and produces fruit some hundredfold, sixtyfold, thirtyfold.
+This person is the only one of the four who is truly saved because salvation’s proof is fruit; (Matt.
 3:7-8; 15-20).

 ABIDE IN ME

 “Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me” – (John 15:4 KJV).

 JESUS CHRIST is the TRUE VINE.
 Believers are the branches.
 There are many branches, but one Vine.
 The branches on the True Vine are made fruitful by the moisture from the richness of the soil.
 The root bears the tree, diffuses sap to it, and those in Christ are supported and supplied.